Some of the Best Sharing Economy to Travel Cheap

 Eating a home-cooked meal is something many travellers rave about.
 That’s why cooking and food tours have become so trendy in the last few years.
 Eatwith.com is another business model that allows travellers to book private dinner parties or home-cooked meals by talented local chefs for a fee.
 It’s a high-end service.

-Mealsharing.com – you can book a meal with your host from +15 USD
+Mealsharing.com – you can book a meal with your host for +15 USD

 Eatwithalocal.net